-Erin has a particular passion for working therapeutically with adolescents and adults on the autism spectrum.
+Erin has a particular passion for working therapeutically with neurodivergent adolescents and adults, particularly those on the autism spectrum.
 Erin feels strongly about honouring neurodiversity in the pursuit of well-being and has lived experience of autism.
 She brings together her personal and professional understandings of autism in her therapeutic approach, while aiming to build a strong, collaborative therapeutic relationship based upon understanding and acceptance.
-Erin's manner is gentle and positive (albeit a tad quirky) and she draws from a number of treatment approaches including Schema Therapy, attachment-based therapies, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Psycho-education, Positive Psychology, Functional Behaviour Analysis and skills building approaches.
+Erin's manner is gentle and positive (albeit a tad quirky) and she draws from a number of treatment approaches including Schema Therapy, attachment-based therapies, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Psycho-education, Positive Psychology, and skills building approaches.

 Erin was awarded both First Class Honours in Psychology and a PhD in Clinical Psychology by Flinders University (Adelaide, South Australia).
-She has presented her work at international conferences and her work was published in the peer-reviewed journal “Autism”.
+She has presented her work at international conferences and her research was published in the peer-reviewed journal “Autism”.
 Erin has been registered to practice as a psychologist since 2009 and gained endorsement in the area of Clinical Psychology in 2011.

 Outside of working hours Erin retreats into her garden.
 She enjoys growing all sorts of fruits and flowers, including dinner plate dahlias, saffron crocus, alpine strawberries, and Japanese windflowers.
 She also enjoys sketching, painting, and photographing flowers from her garden, though feels these reproductions could never quite compare to the beauty of the original bloom.